 One of the most popular ways to invest is to make use of funds.
 Funds offer investors the ability to diversify quickly and easily.
-They can be low cost when held over a longer period of time.
+They can be low-cost when held over a longer period of time.
 Investors have the option to choose between two different types of funds: mutual funds (including index funds) and exchange-traded funds (ETFs).
-Let's dive into the comparison of ETF vs Mutual Fund.
+Let's dive into this ETF vs Mutual Funds comparison.

 What Is an ETF?